784956494/784956494.github.io/content/authors/admin/_index.md

 ## About Me

 Hi!
 I'm a student at Yale enrolled in the 4-year joint B.S./M.S. program for Mathematics.
 I currently work with Prof. [Rex Ying](https://www.cs.yale.edu/homes/ying-rex/) at Yale on geometric representation learning.
-I'm generally interested in how to build foundational models for structured datasets.
+I'm generally interested in exploring how to build foundational models for structured datasets, particularly for real-world applications.
 I'm also interested in finding the theoretical justifications for empirically observed phenomena in training large-scale models.